How Do AI Detectors Work: Everything You Need to Know

 AI Detectors vs. Plagiarism Checkers

 If you’ve been researching AI detectors, you have no doubt come across plagiarism checkers as well.
-What is the difference between an AI detector and a plagiarism checker?

 A plagiarism checker scans the text and compares it to a massive database of published work on the internet.